jdcloudcom/en/documentation/Big-Data-&-Analytics/JD-MapReduce/Getting-Started/5-Monitor-Cluster.md

 This article describes how to configure cluster monitoring.

 ## Operation Steps
-1. Log in to the [JD MapReduce Console](https://xdata.jdcloud.com/rmgr/resources/res-manage/custom-resources.html#/) and select which cluster to view.
+1. Log in to the [JD MapReduce Console](https://xdata.jdcloud.com/rmgr/resources/res-manage/custom-resources.html#/) and select Region.

-2. Select the cluster you want to view and the corresponding monitoring in the operation.
+2. Select the cluster and click "Monitoring".

 3. The "Monitoring" page has the following three parts:
  -  Cluster Monitoring Indicators (10 monitoring indicators, including hadoop and yarn)